 Don't some cars have 12 volt heaters?

 Yes, you can purchase 12 volt resistance heaters that create about 150 watts of heat and draw about 20 amps (so it needs a 20amp fuse).
 A 150 watt heater creates about 500 BTU per hour (a home system creates 40,000 to 200,000 BTU).
-So the little 20 amp heater is not going to heat a house, but it will still drain a 12 volt car battery dead very quickly.

 Electric cars also use a 12 volt resistance heater.
-The electric car 12 volt resistance heaters use a LOT of electricity, and in electric cars, this quickly results in the backup gas engine being engaged or the car needing a charge quickly.
+The electric car 12 volt resistance heaters use a LOT of electricity, and in electric cars, this quickly results in the backup gas engine being engaged if hybrid, or the car needing a charge quickly.

 How Does a battery create heat?

 Battery based heaters use electric resistance heating, which uses a lot of current (electricity) to create the heat.
 The battery goes through a high resistance coil (heating element) and it resists the electrical flow and heats up.
 This uses a lot of electrical power or current.